New English word? Translate any word using double click.

 For the purpose of sharing things with my groups, I am using my blog as a tool, listing those pages I would like to share so that I have them all in one place.
 I will not add those pages or links I have already set up in earlier posts like for instance Working from Home in my post on home office.

 Update November 3: In the mean time, Teams meetings are working out pretty well.
 I had some severe connection problems a few weeks ago.
-It took a while to figure out the reasons and we still believe it were various things.
-I bought a new computer, a tower (haven’t done that in ages) and had my internet connection changed to a higher speed.
+It took a while to figure out the reasons and we still believe it was (or were?) various things.
+I bought a new computer, a tower (haven’t done that in ages) and had my internet connection changed to a higher speed, which, of course, included a better, more powerful router.

 When the connection is good and communication and sharing work just fine, I find the experience quite satisfactory.
 I hope my course participants do too.